hiiamboris/red-wiki/Gitter-Room-Index.md

 This is the room for discussions relating to the Red/Code repository.

 #### [red/red/lisp](https://gitter.im/red/red/lisp)
-This room is for discussing the current and possible future influence of Lisp own Red.
+This room is for discussing the current and possible future influence of Lisp on Red.

 #### [red/red/char-datatype](https://gitter.im/red/red/char-datatype)
 This room is dedicated for discussing the char! datatype.